m-j-andr/PIC-1-Demo/docs/3-Spreadsheets/3-2-pivot.md

  - Select all columns by
    clicking to the left of the column heading `A` and above the row label `1`.
    While all columns are selected...
-    - select `Format > Alignment > Center`.
+    - Select `Format > Alignment > Center`.
-    - If you like, also double-click on the boundary between column heading `B` and `C`.
+    - If you like, also double-click on the boundary between the column headings `B` and `C`.
-      This makes the columns widths fit their current contents, although you may have to do this again in the future.
+      This will make the columns shrink or expand to fit their current contents, although you may have to do this again in the future.
    ![Formatting the pivot table a little](./sheets-screenshots/18.png)